Cambridge Pre-U: UCAS tariff

-The Universities and Colleges Admission Service (UCAS) has awarded a tariff score for Cambridge Pre-U which reflects the HE view of the qualification as very good preparation for university study.
-Using UCAS tariff scores as a benchmark, universities will be able to compare Cambridge Pre-U and A-Level grades.
+The Universities and Colleges Admission Service (UCAS) awarded a tariff score for Cambridge Pre-U which reflected the HE view of the qualification as very good preparation for university study.
+Using UCAS tariff scores as a benchmark, universities were able to compare Cambridge Pre-U and A-Level grades.

 The Cambridge Pre-U grading scale is divided into three bands: Distinction, Merit and Pass, each sub-divided into three grades (Distinction 1, Distinction 2, Distinction 3 and so on).
 The top grades, Distinction 1 and Distinction 2, were awarded 56 UCAS points, the same as an A* at A-level.
 Distinction 3 is aligned to a grade A at A-level.
 The lowest pass grade, Pass 3, is aligned to the border between E and U at A-Level.

 UCAS awards Principal Subjects 52 points for Distinction 3 and that a Pass 3 is worth 20 points.
 The tariff for exceptional candidates who achieve a Distinction 1 pass were to have been announced after the first Cambridge Pre-U examination entries were assessed; both D1 and D2 are currently awarded 56 tariff points.

 UCAS has given the Global Perspectives and Research component the same tariff as a single Principal Subject.
 The 'short course' subjects have a separate tariff score too, for example: 22 for a Distinction 1; 20 for a Distinction 2 or 3; 6 for a Pass 3.